tsnellgrove/dark_castle3/doc/to_do.md

 	- DECISION: alternatively, just treat creature-containers as special exceptions

 - TBD: Make liquid class Item so as to give it attribute bulk
+	- TBD: updated 'drink X' to 'drink X from Y' ?

 - TBD: instantiate Creature Containers in actual game
 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?